aknayar/CoBruh/README.md

 Let's make a language with the readability of Python and the type safety of C!

-In order to generate IR from a input file, run `dune exec -- CoBruh -c <input_path> > main.ll` in the `src` directory.
+To generate IR from a input file, run `dune exec -- CoBruh -c <input_path> > main.ll` in the `src` directory.
 This will output the IR in a file called `main.ll`.
-In order to execute this code, run `lli main.ll`.
+To execute this code, run `lli main.ll`.

 To run the unit tests, either run `dune test` in `src` or `python3 testall.py` in `src/test`.